What a trip to Lewis (and our northern neighbours) taught me

-Earlier this month, I had the pleasure of attending the North Atlantic & Arctic Neighbours: Building Sustainable Futures for Island Communities event in Stornoway, hosted by Nordic Atlantic Cooperation (NORA) and the Islands Book Trust, and held at UHI North, West and Hebrides and Lews Castle.
+Earlier this month, I attended the North Atlantic & Arctic Neighbours: Building Sustainable Futures for Island Communities event in Stornoway which was hosted by Nordic Atlantic Cooperation (NORA) and the Islands Book Trust, in UHI North, West and Hebrides and Lews Castle.

-As someone based in Shetland, the conversations resonated deeply; from depopulation and centralised decision-making to energy transition, climate resilience, and the future of our industries and infrastructure.
+As someone based in Shetland, the conversations really hit home.
+We discussed depopulation and centralised decision-making to energy transition, climate resilience, and the future of our industries and infrastructure - as well as how to attract and retain young people, manage housing pressures, reduce carbon emissions, and ensure that local voices are heard to name only a few!

-Climate change, of course, was at the heart of many discussions, not only as a threat, but as a catalyst for action.
-We talked about renewables, food and energy sovereignty, sustainable transport, and the role of community-led initiatives in driving adaptation and resilience.
+As you would of course expect, climate change was at the heart of many discussions.
+We touched on renewables, food and energy sovereignty, sustainable transport, and the role of community-led initiatives in driving adaptation and resilience.

-Huge thanks to the organisers and hosts for creating such a welcoming, insightful space.
-I came home with fresh perspectives, new connections, and a deeper appreciation of what’s already happening across the North Atlantic, and how much we can learn from one another.
+I would like to say a big thank you to the organisers and hosts for creating such a welcoming, insightful space.
+I came home with a new set of eyes, and a deeper understanding of what’s happening across the North Atlantic.

 Andrea Sánchez Quiroz